NBJIN/CONSTRUCTIONBLOG/README.md

 Each of the above Epics have their own user stories with acceptance criteria.

-There are a total of 12 user stories
+There are a total of 12 user stories (note these are numbered 1 to 13)

 In relation to the epic for "create workspace for project we have two user stories"